SarKaa/jailm8/README.md

 For more irecovery commands type "irecovery -h"

+If you want to use the filesystem, it should be found on the releases page for each release (after 1.2.0)

 NOTE: etcher will not work when writing the iso

 Thanks to the checkra1n team for checkra1n